ritua2/documentation/harminv/README.txt

 The following steps can be used to test harminv: https://github.com/NanoComp/harminv

-1. From a login node on arc, load the harminv module:
+1. From a login node on Arc, load the harminv module:

     $ module load harminv/1.4.1